How to Style Your Hallway: 12 Lighting Setups for Every Budget

 3. A Smoked Glass Bell Pendant in a Victorian Entry Hall

-The Setup That Changed How I Think About Pendants in Tight Spaces
+The Setup That Changed How I Think About Pendants

-This is the hallway that made me rethink what a pendant can do in a narrow corridor. r/ActuaryMental4320 installed a smoked glass bell pendant with an exposed filament bulb over an extremely narrow Victorian entrance hall.
+This is the hallway that genuinely made me rethink what a pendant can do in a narrow corridor. r/ActuaryMental4320 installed a smoked glass bell pendant with an exposed filament bulb over an extremely narrow Victorian entrance hall.
 Like, barely-one-person-wide narrow.

 The pendant drops on a black cord from decorative plaster coving.
 Below it, black and grey geometric floor tiles in a pinwheel pattern draw your eye straight down the hall toward a white panelled door with frosted glass.
-The cool blue-grey walls sit behind that warm amber pendant glow, and those two temperatures play off each other beautifully.
+Cool blue-grey walls sit behind that warm amber pendant glow, and those two temperatures play off each other beautifully.

 Making It Work in Your Space